1and1/ioc-unit/README.md

 ### One Service and One Synchronously Consumed Service

-Another simple kind of service just provides a service-interface does some calculations and  synchronously consumes some interfaces from other services it uses.
-A suggestion how such a service can be tested using ejb-cdi-unit will be shown here.
+This simple kind of service just provides a service-interface does some calculations and  synchronously consumes some interfaces from other services it uses.
+A suggestion how such a service can be tested using ejb-cdi-unit will be shown [here](https://github.com/1and1/ejb-cdi-unit/blob/master/ejb-cdi-unit-examples/test).

--- not implemented yet
+In this sub-module several possibilities to inject remote services and to simulate those remote services by the Tests are shown.
+There are not many calculations done, the servicecall here is for demonstration purposes just propagated to the remote site.

+* [Service1]() to be tested hypothetically gets the remote callable interface injected via @EJB.
+      @EJB(mappedName = "RemoteServiceIntf/remote")
+      RemoteServiceIntf remoteService;
+might be code that allows to inject the reference to a remote bean.
+The following Tests use ejb-cdi-unit to test this configuration in 2 of many possible ways:

+    * [ServiceTest]() simulates the remote Service by implementing the interface using a specific class.
+This is configured into the container inside the @AdditionalClasses Annotation.
+    * [ServiceTestWithMockito]() does not use an implementation of the remote interface, but mockito-expressions to generate the required behaviour.

+* [Service2]() alternatively uses a Resources-Bean which handles the lookups of the remote bean.
+The Test [ServiceTestWithAlternative]() is used to demonstrate the usage of @ActivatedAlternatives.

 ### One Service and One Asynchronously Consumed Service

-The previous example will be extended to a service which calls the consumed service asynchronously.
-The original servicecall does works in a fire and forget manner.
+The synchronous example will be extended to a service which calls the consumed service asynchronously.
+This servicecall works in a fire and forget manner.

 -- not implemented yet